 Assisted living apartments must be at least 200 square feet, not including bathroom and closets.
 Residential health care facility rooms can be smaller, but still must be at least 100 square feet.
 There is no rule governing how many people can live in one apartment.
 Every apartment must have a bathroom with toilet, sink, and shower or bath accessible for people with disabilities.

-There are also veterans homes in Kansas, which are residential care facilities that provide long-term care for veterans.
-In addition to nursing home care, assisted living and memory care may be provided.
+There are also two veterans’ homes in Kansas, which are residential care facilities that provide long-term care for veterans.
+The Kansas Veterans’ Home (click here) is located in Winfield, about an hour from Wichita, and has 24 beds for veterans with Alzheimer’s or related dementia.
+The Kansas Soldiers’ Home (click here) is in Fort Dodge, outside Dodge City in the Southwestern part of the state, and has 26 spots for veterans with dementia.
+Nursing home care and regular assisted living are also provided in these veterans’ homes.
 Payment is made directly from the VA to the facility.
-State veterans homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
+State veterans’ homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
 Because there is often a waiting list, contact a home before visiting to see if your loved one is eligible to live there.

 Other ways to help pay for memory care include tax credits and deductions like the Credit for the Elderly and the Disabled, or the Child and Dependent Care Credit (if you can claim your elderly loved one as a dependent).
 Remember also that medical and dental expenses can be deducted, and that may include some assisted living costs.